terrabakky/documentation-api/Checks.md

 - `data`: a data object containing JSONAPI compliant object with following properties
   - `type`: "checks"
   - `attributes`: An attributes object containing
     - `suppressed`: Boolean, true for suppressing the check
     - `suppressed-until` Number, milliseconds between midnight of January 1, 1970 and the time when you want to suppress the check until. *Null if suppressing indefinitely*
+    - `note`: String *(optional)*, a message regarding the reason for this check suppression update.

 Example request for updating a custom check: